1adrianschoettel/Algorithms-Final/README.md

 2. It allows customers to choose between two options between every meal of the day (breakfast, lunch and dinner), including a vegan option.

-3. It finds the shortest route to deliver to a certain customer in Segovia from the delivery guy's actual location.
+3. It finds the shortest route to deliver to a certain road in Segovia (where the customer ordered from) from the delivery guy's actual location.

 # Installation